Account-based sales development: An Introduction

 By focusing your efforts at the account level, you can take a laser-focused approach with hyper-relevant messaging, thus concentrating interest in the same account and helps you drive critical mass towards deals more quickly and more consistently.
 But the account-based selling framework is equal parts art and science - a combination of smart best practices and the latest in sales technology.

-To learn more about this strategy, register for the interactive webinar featuring myself and senior sales leaders Karan Singh, director of sales operations consulting firm SalesSource, LLC, and J. Ryan Williams, Founder of SalesCollider.
+To learn more about this strategy, watch the interactive webinar featuring myself and senior sales leaders Karan Singh, director of sales operations consulting firm SalesSource, LLC, and J. Ryan Williams, Founder of SalesCollider.

 Account-based selling best practices: The “art”

 The mindset behind account-based sales development must be about identifying highly relevant prospects, within relevant accounts in your total addressable market (TAM), using relevant content and highly targeted messaging.

 As a sales development leader, this is the foundation you need to lay down: